mrchrisneal/DashPad/docs/web/configuration.md

 ---
-title: Configuration Guide (DashPad-Web)
+title: Configuration (DashPad-Web)
 ---

-# Configuration Guide
+# Configuration

 This guide provides a comprehensive reference for all the environment variables used to configure the DashPad-Web container.
 A proper configuration is key to tailoring the dashboard to your specific needs, from defining API servers to enhancing security.